Who we are

 Professor of Viticulture, Washington State University

 Markus serves as the project director, ensuring the overall progression of grant responsibilities.
-In addition, he participates in the Focus Group Plant Nutrition/Product Quality, helping to develop new grapevine tissue nutrient sampling protocols, determine nutrient uptake dynamics, and ground-truth sensor measurements.
+In addition, he is the lead of the Plant Nutrition/Product Quality Focus Group, taking over in spring 2024 (previously led by Paul Schreiner).
+In this role, he is helping to develop new grapevine tissue nutrient sampling protocols, determine nutrient uptake dynamics, and ground-truth sensor measurements.
 As the focus of his research is on physiology and management of wine and juice grapes in arid eastern Washington, his team is investigating links between vine nutrition and water deficit.
 This work links to and broadens his expertise in plant water relations and deficit irrigation, and combines it with his background in nutrient uptake and use in grapevines.

 Faculty website